 When TWC-VR customers have the necessary knowledge, skills, and abilities needed, with or without supports, to begin seeking employment that is consistent with the employment goal on the customer's IPE or IPE amendment, they are job ready.
 When the VR Counselor determines that the customer is job ready, the VR Counselor—

-Updates the Job Ready status in RHW Personal Information section; and
+Updates the Job Ready status in RHW Personal Informationpage; and

 Using the Job Ready case note topic in RHW, the VR Counselor documents the circumstances around the customer’s job readiness, labor market and business needs, (as applicable) and next steps.